Looking Back: Ferndale museum making history personal again

 The population growth began in the 1920s when Ferndale became the first "bedroom community" in Oakland County, where many city commuters lived but traveled outside the city on the streetcar to and from their jobs in Detroit each day.
 Froggatt says that out of all the historic plaques the museum sells, the most popular are from that mid-1920s period.

-Thacker says the most important thing the museum helped facilitate was the building of a replica of the crow’s nest, the small tower in which the Ferndale policeman once stood to direct traffic.
+Roger Schmidt, Historical Society board member and retired firefighter chief, says the most important thing the museum helped facilitate was the building of a replica of the crow’s nest, the small tower in which the Ferndale policeman once stood to direct traffic.
 The city was awarded grant money to commission the sculpture.
 Now it’s the icon for the Ferndale Historical Museum.

 “Ferndale is a microcosm of many different things,” Froggatt says.
 Birthplace of the famous Woodward Dream Cruise, it is also a popular artist’s hub in Metro Detroit.